-Wilson500 is a Harrisburg-based consulting firm offering services that include strategic communications, management consulting, government relations, fundraising, public relations, and project management.
+Wilson500 is a Harrisburg-based consulting firm offering services that include initiative planning, strategic planning and communications, management consulting and coaching, government relations, fundraising, public relations, and project management.
 Notable successes include Hunger-Free Lancaster County, Capitol All-Stars, and the Widener University Commonwealth Law School Veterans Initiative.

 Provide the highest quality creative solutions to a wide range of organizations, placing value on ethics and strategic collaboration.